Ruminant: Taxonomy and evolution

-Monogastric herbivores, such as rhinoceroses, horses, guinea pigs, and rabbits, are not ruminants, as they have a simple single-chambered stomach.
-These hindgut fermenters digest cellulose in an enlarged cecum.
-In smaller hindgut fermenters of the order Lagomorpha (rabbits, hares, and pikas), cecotropes formed in the cecum are passed through the large intestine and subsequently reingested to allow another opportunity to absorb nutrients.
+The first fossil ruminants appeared in the Early Eocene and were small, likely omnivorous, forest-dwellers.
+Artiodactyls with cranial appendages first occur in the early Miocene.

 Phylogeny

 Ruminantia is a crown group of ruminants within the order Artiodactyla, cladistically defined by Spaulding et al. as "the least inclusive clade that includes Bos taurus (cow) and Tragulus napu (mouse deer)".
 Ruminantiamorpha is a higher-level clade of artiodactyls, cladistically defined by Spaulding et al. as "Ruminantia plus all extinct taxa more closely related to extant members of Ruminantia than to any other living species."
 This is a stem-based definition for Ruminantiamorpha, and is more inclusive than the crown group Ruminantia.
 As a crown group, Ruminantia only includes the last common ancestor of all extant (living) ruminants and their descendants (living or extinct), whereas Ruminantiamorpha, as a stem group, also includes more basal extinct ruminant ancestors that are more closely related to living ruminants than to other members of Artiodactyla.
 When considering only living taxa (neontology), this makes Ruminantiamorpha and Ruminantia synonymous, and only Ruminantia is used.
 Thus, Ruminantiamorpha is only used in the context of paleontology.
 Accordingly, Spaulding grouped some genera of the extinct family Anthracotheriidae within Ruminantiamorpha (but not in Ruminantia), but placed others within Ruminantiamorpha's sister clade, Cetancodontamorpha.

 Ruminantia's placement within Artiodactyla can be represented in the following cladogram:

 Within Ruminantia, the Tragulidae (mouse deer) are considered the most basal family, with the remaining ruminants classified as belonging to the infraorder Pecora.
-Until the beginning of the 21st century it was understood that the family Moschidae (musk deer) was sister to Cervidae.
+Until the beginning of the 21st century, it was understood that the family Moschidae (musk deer) was sister to Cervidae.
 However, a 2003 phylogenetic study by Alexandre Hassanin (of National Museum of Natural History, France) and colleagues, based on mitochondrial and nuclear analyses, revealed that Moschidae and Bovidae form a clade sister to Cervidae.
 According to the study, Cervidae diverged from the Bovidae-Moschidae clade 27 to 28 million years ago.
 The following cladogram is based on a large-scale genome ruminant genome sequence study from 2019: